 At the end of 1918, World War I was just over to the relief of all.
 Delivery of letters over and back across the atlantic returned to normality, and Patrick O’Leary of Adrivale wrote letters to his sister and brother in America, giving them the news of Ireland and his reaction to hearing that his nephew Patsy from Ohio was among the troops in France.
 Below is the second of three letters sent to us by Patsy’s grandson Patrick O’Leary, which was written to his sister Sister Mary Francis in the US.

-As it happens Patrick arrived in Ireland today for the O’Leary Clan Gathering in Ballyvourney this week. … continue reading the full article “O’Leary Letter from Adrivale – December 1918 (2nd of 3)”
+As it happens Patrick arrived in Ireland today for the O’Leary Clan Gathering in Ballyvourney this week. [read more …] “O’Leary Letter from Adrivale – December 1918 (2nd of 3)”

 Following on from some recent discussion into the execution of Daniel Buckley near Millstreet in 1920, the background to his fate lies in the Millstreet Bank Robbery of 1919.
 Below is the 2011 publication by the Aubane Historical Society which outlined the before, during and the after of the robbery: